What are eating disorders?

 *The DSM-5 is the manual used by healthcare professionals in Canada and the United States to diagnose mental illnesses.

-Why people get eating disorders
+Why people get eating disorders?

 Eating disorders do not have a single cause and each case will be different.
 They are influenced by several biological, psychological, and/or environmental factors that may occur together.